helpermethod/spring-boot-style-guide/README.md

 }
 ```

-* If the parameter name matches the request parameter name, omit `@RequestParam`.
+* Do not add `@RequestParam` if the method parameter name matches the request parameter name.

 ```java
 // bad